kogovsekm/react-typescript-boilerplate/README.md

 # Getting Started with Create React App

-**IMPORTANT** This project is considered deprecated and superseded by Vite solutions out there.
+**IMPORTANT**: This project is considered deprecated and superseded by Vite solutions out there.
 Thanks for any usages.

 React - Typescript boilerplate is focusing on providing a strict set of linting and formatting rules by extending the existing .eslint config.
 For styling purposes, node-sass packagage has been added to the project so .scss files can be used.